GB News has introduced news bulletins airing every half an hour.

-There has been a backlash against the channel after reports in The Guardian, Evening Standard and City AM that it will adopt a Fox News style approach.
+There was a pre-launch backlash against the channel after reports in The Guardian, Evening Standard and City AM that it will adopt a Fox News style approach.
 McAndrew noted on his Twitter account that it will be “free, fair, impartial” and “Ofcom regulated”.
 Ofcom has a requirement that news channels show due impartiality when covering political issues.

-We’ve rounded up everything you need to know ahead of the launch and will keep this page updated with the latest announcements.
+We’ve rounded up everything you need to know and will keep this page updated.

 GB News start date

 GB News launched at 8pm on Sunday 13 June with a special programme entitled “Welcome to GB News”.

 Neil had originally said last year the aim was for a March 2021 launch.